-2. When the competent authorities receive the information in accordance with paragraph 1 then they shall list the agent in the register provided for in Article 13.

-- 3. Before listing the agent in the register, the competent authorities shall, if they consider that the information provided to them is incorrect, take further action to verify the information. - 4.
-If, after taking action to verify the information, the competent authorities are not satisfied that the information provided to them pursuant to paragraph 1 is correct, they shall refuse to list the agent in the register provided for in Article 13. - 5.
-If the payment institution wishes to provide payment services in another Member State by engaging an agent it shall follow the procedures set out in Article 26.
-In that case, before the agent may be registered under this Article, the competent authorities of the home Member State shall inform the competent authorities of the host Member State of their intention to register the agent and take their opinion into account. - 6.
-If the competent authorities of the host Member State have reasonable grounds to suspect that, in connection with the intended engagement of an agent or establishment of a branch, money laundering or terrorist financing within the meaning of Directive 2005/60/EC is taking place, has taken place or been attempted, or that the engagement of such agent or establishment of such branch could increase the risk of money laundering or terrorist financing, they shall so inform the competent authorities of the home Member State, which may refuse to register the agent or branch, or may withdraw the registration, if already made, of the agent or branch.
-In that case the competent authorities of the home Member State shall state the reasons for the refusal or withdrawal. - 7.
+- 2. Within two months of receipt of the information referred to under paragraph 1(a) to calendar days]three months upon-receipt of the information referred to in the first paragraph.
+Upon their entry registration in the register provided for in article 13, the agent or branch may commence providing payment servicesits activities. - 3.
+Before listing the agent in the register, the competent authorities shall, if they consider that the information provided to them is incorrect, take further action to verify the information. - 4.
+If, after taking action to verify the information, the competent authorities are not satisfied that the information provided to them pursuant to paragraph 1 is correct, they shall refuse to list the agent in the register provided for in Article 13 and shall inform accordingly the payment institution accordingly. - 5.--If the payment institution wishes to provide payment services in another Member State by engaging an agent or establishing a branch it shall follow the procedures set out in Article 26.
+In that case, before the agent or the branch may be registered, the competent authorities of the home Member State shall inform the competent authorities of the host Member State of their intention to register the agent or branch and take their opinion into account.

+(e), The competent authority shall communicate to the payment institution whether or not the agent or branch has been entered in the register provided for in Article 13-within [60]

+- 6. If the competent authorities of the host Member State have reasonable grounds to suspect or have ascertained that, in connection with the intended engagement of an agent or establishment of a branch, money laundering or terrorist financing within the meaning of Directive 2005/60/EC is taking place, has taken place or been attempted, or that the engagement of such agent or establishment of such branch could increase the risk of money laundering or terrorist financing, they shall so inform the competent authorities of the home Member State, which may refuse to register the agent or branch, or may withdraw the registration, if already made, of the agent or branch.
+The competent authorities of the home Member State shall either take this opinion into account or state the reasons for not doing so. - 7.
 Where a payment institution intends to outsource operational functions of payment services, it shall inform the competent authorities of its home Member State accordingly.

-Outsourcing of important operational functions may not be undertaken in such way as to impair materially the quality of the payment institution's internal control and the ability of the competent authorities to monitor the payment institution's compliance with all obligations laid down in this Directive.
+Outsourcing of important operational functions, including procurement of IT systems and modules, may not be undertaken in such way as to impair materially the quality of the payment institution's internal control and the ability of the competent authorities to monitor and retrace the payment institution's compliance with all obligations laid down in this Directive.